equinor/fmu-tools/CONTRIBUTING.rst

 Report Bugs
 ~~~~~~~~~~~

-Report issues and bugs at https://git.equinor.com/fmu-utilities/fmu-tools/issues.
+Report issues and bugs at https://github.com/equinor/fmu-tools/issues.

 If you are reporting a bug, please include:

-* Your operating system name and version.
+* Your operating system name and version, if this is expected to be relevant.
 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.